Dyslexia simply means difficulty

 - ''They learned what they were taught, period.
 There are no dyslexic kids.
 I mean, that is just a myth'' (Prof. Engelmann.
 Childrenofthecode interview)

-The British Psychological Society's definition of dyslexia (BPS 2005.p18) is, as the BPS itself acknowledges, only a 'working definition', not an operational one (BPS 2005 p19) The BPS says, 'For a word to be used as a scientific concept, it must satisfy certain criteria', and admits that, 'Currently dyslexia does not meet such stringent requirements' (BPS 2005 p17)
+The British Psychological Society's definition of dyslexia (BPS 2005.p18) is, as the BPS itself acknowledges, only a 'working definition', not an operational one (BPS 2005 p19) The BPS says, 'For a word to be used as a scientific concept, it must satisfy certain criteria'.
+It admits that, 'Currently dyslexia does not meet such stringent requirements' (BPS 2005 p17)

 There is no need to manufacture an innate and incurable brain disorder or difference to explain the widespread difficulties English-speaking children have with learning to read and spell.The evidence-based explanation is clear and simple: "The cross-cultural comparisons reveal that the